 Beyond being big on fun, our Engineering programs in the Providence and New Bedford region are also designed to equip your child with valuable STEM (science, technology, engineering and math) abilities.
 Through creative activities, immersive learning and group collaboration, your child will build valuable problem solving and critical thinking competencies that can make a lasting impact both academically and personally!▼

 Is There an Aspiring Engineer in Your Family?

 From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
 Our hands-on programs are a fun and innovative way to help your eager inventor understand essential science, architectural and engineering concepts while getting creative and firing up his or her imagination in the process.
 Parents can also have fun learning about the cool new things students learned in class through our regular email communication.
 We will also provide a preview of the upcoming week’s project so you and your child can gear up for the next cool activity!

 Our Engineering courses in the Providence and New Bedford region feature:

-- Hands-on projects, from building machines with LEGO® bricks to constructing complex bridge types with K’NEX® pieces.
+- Interactive activities, from constructing machines with LEGO® bricks to designing bridges with K’NEX® pieces.

-- A personal learning environment, with a 6:1 student-to-teacher ratio and a maximum of 12 students per class.
+- A supportive educational environment, featuring a 6:1 student-to-teacher ratio and no more than 12 students per class.